shyd/STM32CubeF4/Projects/STM324xG_EVAL/Examples/FLASH/FLASH_EraseProgram/readme.txt

 @par Example Description

-This example describes how to configure and use the FLASH HAL API to erase and program the internal FLASH memory.
+This example describes how to configure and use the FLASH HAL API to erase and program the internal Flash memory.

-This example guides you through the different configuration steps by mean of HAL API how to erase and program the STM32F4xx internal FLASH memory mounted on STM324xG-EVAL evaluation board.
+This example guides you through the different configuration steps by mean of HAL API how to erase and program the STM32F4xx internal Flash memory mounted on STM324xG-EVAL evaluation board.

 At the beginning of the main program the HAL_Init() function is called to reset